-Actual results and developments are likely to differ, and may differ materially, from those expressed or implied by the forward-looking statements contained in this presentation.
-Such statements are based on a number of assumptions that may prove to be incorrect, including, but not limited to, assumptions regarded in this presentation.
-Such statements are based on a number of assumptions registed in the level and volatility of prices of copper, zinc, steelmaking coal, and blended bitumen and our other metals, as well as oil, natural gas and other petroleum products; the timing of receipt of permits and other regulatory and governmental approvals for our development projects and other operations, including mine extensions; our costs of production, and our production and productivity levels, as well as those of our competitors, credit market conditions and conditions in financial markets generally; our ability to procure equipment and operating supplies and services in sufficient quantities on a timely busine; the availability of valual flead employees and contractors for our operations, including our new developments and our ability to attract and retain skilled employees and contractors for our operations, including our new developments and our ability to attract and retain skilled employees and contractors for our operations, and our ability to attract and retain skilled employees and contractors for our operations, including our new developments are laked and our ability to attract and retain skilled employees and contractors for our operations, including with respect to size, grade and recoverability) and the geological, operational and price assumptions on which these are based; tax benefits and tax rates; the impacts of the COVID-19 pandemic on our operations and projects and on global markets; and our negotive membranes and with our business and joint venture partners.
-Assumptions regarding QB2 include current project assumptions on which these are based on numerous assumptions regarding to evolution to t
+Actual results and developments are likely to differ, and may differ materially, from those expressed or implied by the forward-looking statements contained in this presentation; such statements are based on a number of assumptions that may prove to be incorrect, including, but not limited to, assumptions regarding: general gas and other petroleum products; and power prices; assumption that QB2 becomes fully producing within the periods set out in this presentation; the supply and demand for, deliveries of, and the fevel and votaliting of receipt of permits and other regulatory and governmental approvals for our development projects and other operations, including mine extensions; our costs of production, and un production, and un productivity levels, as well as those of our competitors; continuing availability of water and power resources for our operations; credit market conditions and conditions in financial markets generally; our ability to attract and retains kildled employees the satisfactory negotiation of collective agreements with unique employees; the impact of changes in Canadian-IJS. dollar exchange rates, Canadian dollar-Chilean Pees exchange rates on our costs and results; the analysis of collective agreements with unique exchange rates.
+Canadian dollar-Chilean Pees exchange rates on our costs and results; the assumptions contained in the finant exchange rates.
+Canadian dollar-Chilean Pees exchange rates on our costs and results; the extension of the coverage of the coverage and resource estimates (including with respect to size, grade and recoverability) and the geological, operational and price assumptions on which these are based; tax benefits and tax rates; the impacts of the COVID-19 pandemic on our operations and project sand on global markets; and our ongoing relations with our employees and with our employees and with our business as anticipated to coverage and project relating to COVID-19 or otherwise that would impair their pathlity to project relating to COVID-19 pandemic on our operati

 The foregoing list of important factors and assumptions is not exhaustive.
 Other events or circumstances could cause our actual results to differ materially from those estimated or projected and expressed in, or implied by, our forward-looking statements.
-See also the risks and assumptions discussed under "Risk Factors" in our 2021 Annual Information Form and in subsequent filings, which can be found under our profile on SEDAR (www.sea.gov).
+See also the risks and assumptions discussed under "Risk Factors" in our most recent Annual Information Form and in subsequent filings, which can be found under our profile on SEDAR (www.sec.gov).
 Except as required by law, we undertake no obligation to update publicly or otherwise revise any forward-looking statements or the foregoing list of factors, whether as a result of new information or future events or otherwise.